Akshatbist/Acne_Detector/README.md

 - **Contributing**: Provides guidelines for contributing to the project.
 - **License**: Specifies the license under which the project is distributed.

-Feel free to customize this README to better fit your project's specifics and requirements.